massitaverna/AlgoLab-ETH-Zurich-2020/README.md

 # AlgoLab-ETH-Zurich
 Algorithms Lab is a hands-on, intensive, essential course in Computer Science, held at ETH Zurich.
+It is focused on the development of algorithmic and problem solving skills.

 This repository has a double aim:
 * Help students who are currently attending the course find and understand solutions to the given problems;